chef/chef-web-docs/chef_master/source/workstation_setup.rst

 Get Config Files
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-For a ChefDK installation that will interact with the Chef Infra Server (including the hosted Chef Infra Server), log on and download the following files:
+For a Chef Workstation installation that will interact with the Chef Infra Server (including the hosted Chef Infra Server), log on and download the following files:

 * ``config.rb``.
 This configuration file can be downloaded from the **Organizations** page.
 * ``ORGANIZATION-validator.pem``.
 This private key can be downloaded from the **Organizations** page.